barrust/mediawiki/README.rst

 on doing serious scraping, automated requests, or editing, please look into `Pywikibot <https://www.mediawiki.org/wiki/Manual:Pywikibot>`__ which has a larger API, advanced rate limiting, and other features so we may be considerate of the MediaWiki infrastructure.
+Pywikibot has also other extra features such as support for Wikibase (that runs Wikidata).

 Installation